23 equal temperament

 In music, 23 equal temperament, called 23-TET, 23-EDO ("Equal Division of the Octave"), or 23-ET, is the tempered scale derived by dividing the octave into 23 equal steps (equal frequency ratios).
 Each step represents a frequency ratio of 2^{1/23}, or 52.174 cents.
 This system is the largest EDO that has an error of at least 20 cents for the 3rd (3:2), 5th (5:4), 7th (7:4), and 11th (11:8) harmonics.
 The lack of approximation to simple intervals makes the scale notable among those seeking to break free from conventional harmony rules.

 History and use

-23-EDO was advocated by ethnomusicologist Erich von Hornbostel in the 1920s, as the result of "a cycle of 'blown' (compressed) fifths" of about 678 cents that may have resulted from "overblowing" a bamboo pipe.
-Today, dozens of songs have been composed in this system.
+23-EDO was advocated by ethnomusicologist Erich von Hornbostel in the 1920s, as the result of "a cycle of 'blown' (compressed) fifths" of about 678 cents that may have resulted from overblowing a bamboo pipe.
+Today, tens of pieces have been composed in this system.

 Notation

-There are two ways to notate the 23-tone system with the traditional letter names and system of sharps and flats, called melodic notation and harmonic notation.
+There are two ways to notate the 23 tone system with the traditional letter names and system of sharps and flats, called melodic notation and harmonic notation.